Type of Therapy

 - Ongoing supervision with Terry Real

-Over the past year I completed a year-long training with world-renowned addiction expert Gabor Maté who specialises in trauma, addiction, stress and childhood development
+Between 2020-2021, I completed a year-long training with world-renowned addiction expert Gabor Maté who specialises in trauma, addiction, stress and childhood development

 - Certificate of training in Gabor Maté's Compassionate Inquiry